LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 #### Adding standard interactions

 You can use only a subset of the standard interaction types in the Survey dialog; unavailable interactions are hidden from view on the toolbar.

-Use the standard interactions to ask questions that reflect your brand's custom key performance indicators (KPIs) and/or other free-text questions.
-For example, you might want to obtain the consumer's age.

 #### Closing the survey conversation